wbond/ocspbuilder/docs/api.md

 > >         the response_status is "successful".
 > >
 > >          - "good" - when the certificate is in good standing
+> >          - "revoked" - when the certificate is revoked without a reason code
 > >          - "key_compromise" - when a private key is compromised
 > >          - "ca_compromise" - when the CA issuing the certificate is compromised
 > >          - "affiliation_changed" - when the certificate subject name changed